 The Ice Cream maker to use!

-You have to have an ice cream maker if you want to make ice cream!
+You have to have an ice cream maker if you want to make ice cream or sorbet!
 I started making it using the Cuisinart ICE-100 Compressor Ice Cream and Gelato.

 There is no faffing around with bowls in the freezer.
 When you are ready for ice cream, it’s ready.
 Just turn on the Cuisinart ice cream maker and go.
 In about 40 minutes, you have ice cream that you can eat right then, or you can put it in the freezer to harden up a bit more.
 Once done in, you’ll have about 1 litre of ice cream ready to devour!